 - All “mandatory graduation courses will be complete before post secondary training begins.

-- Interview with SD 27 District Career Development Coordinator (to review ACE IT application process)
+- Interview with SD 27 District Career Development Coordinator (to review Youth Train in Trades application process)

 - All sections of the ACE IT application form must be complete before acceptance by the district.